farginfirmware/fargin-firmware/ReadMe.md

   - obviates the need for a bootloader

 - the application is written in Lua
-  - bytecode compiler and interpreter are built into the native code
+  - bytecode compiler and interpreter are built into the native mcu code
   - application source is stored in a file system on the target
-  - may be modified on-the-fly (i.e. without having to do a reset)
+  - may be modified on-the-fly (i.e. without having to reset the mcu or restart the app)

 - Lua app development is on a PC
   - PC-based Lua app connects to a serial interface on the target